Service or therapy dogs for Post Traumatic Stress Disorder

 The pup is outgoing and friendly and will adjust well in situations in which he receives regular training and exercise.
 He has a flexible temperament that adapts well to different types of environment, provided he is handled correctly.

 This is a great dog for a second time owner.
 Generally a high energy dog that needs lots of exercise.
 Good with people and other animals.
 Can be a bit of a handful to live with especially during the puppy stage.
 Needs training, does very well at it and learns quickly.
 Energy needs to be dispersed with plenty of exercise.

 A pup that scores a majority of 4's is an easily controlled, adaptable puppy whose submissive nature will make him continually look to to his master for leadership.
 This pup is easy to train, reliable with kids, and, though he lacks self-confidence, makes a high-quality family pet.
 He is usually less outgoing than a pup scoring in the 3's, but his demeanor is gentle and affectionate.

 This is the best choice for the first time owner.
-4’s can become excellent therapy dogs for children and adults with an array of special needs ranging from anxiety, autism, handicapped, to mental retardation.
+4’s can become excellent therapy dogs for children and adults with an array of special needs ranging from anxiety, autism, handicapped, to almost all forms of special needs.
 This pup will rarely will buck for a promotion.
 He is usually easy to train and rather quiet.
 This pup tends to be good with older/retired people and children - although may need protection from the children.
 Take it to obedience classes, and you’ll be the star, without having to do too much work!
 Energy needs to be dispersed with plenty of exercise.